normandy7/normandy7/README.md

 - 👋 Hi, I'm Sabine!
-I work as a technical writer.
+I'm in charge of the docs at [Neptune.ai](https://github.com/neptune-ai).
-- 👀 I'm interested in technical communication, documentation tools, data science, and localization.
+- 👀 I'm interested in technical communication, teaching, documentation tools, data science, and localization.
 - 📫 You can connect with me on LinkedIn: https://www.linkedin.com/in/sabine-nyholm/